linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 equation (4.6a) is the distribution of the first passage time.

 # 5.1 Pricing standard barrier options
 One of the oldest barrier option types such as down-and-out call options were first  made available in the U.S. market from 1967.
 The corresponding valuation formula  for these options was driven by Merton (1973).
 A decade later Bergman (1983)  developed a framework for pricing path-dependant claims such as barrier options,  and Cox and Rubinstein (1985) used their down-and-out formula to price fixed  income securities with embedded characters.
 Rubinstein and Reiner (1991) also  contributed detailed results for all barrier option types with the assumption that the  underlying asset price follows lognormal process.
 The expected payoffs of in and out barrier options can be calculated in the same way  as in vanilla options with the only exception that the restricted density function  shown above is used.
-Using a risk-neutral evaluation relationship, one can obtain  barrier option prices by discounting the expected payoffs at the risk-free rate of  return.
+Using a risk-neutral evaluation relationship, one can obtain  barrier option prices by discounting the expected payoffs $\$a_t$$ the risk-free rate of  return.
 The barrier option is however also affected by the relative magnitude of the  strike price and the barrier level.
 For a down-and-in call with a strike price  $K$    greater  than the barrier level  $H$    and without any rebate, the value of the call can be found by  integrating the payoff of a vanilla call option with the restricted density function for  all possible underlying asset price starting from the strike price  $K$    to infinity.

 If however the strike price is below or lower the barrier, the payoff of the down-andin call barrier option includes two parts: the integration of the payoff function of a  vanilla call option with the restricted density functions given in (5.1a) for all possible  underlying asset prices starting from the barrier  $H=L$    to infinity, and the integration  of the same payoff function with the density function given in (5.1b) for all  $S$    starting  from the strike price  $K$    to the barrier  $H=L$  .
 $$